balderdashy/mast/README.md

 ## Who Built This?
-Sails and Mast are developed and supported by Balderdash.
-We build wonderful web apps as a service, and after much frustration, we built Sails to use on our customers' projects.
+The Sails framework, including Mast, Rigging, and other related packages, are jointly developed and supported by Mike McNeil and Balderdash Design Co.
+Balderdashs build wonderful web apps as a service, and after much frustration, we built Sails to use on our customers' projects.
 Naturally, we open-sourced it.
 Hopefully, it makes your life a little bit easier!

 The MIT License (MIT)